 Luis Figo

-Signing from archrival Barcelona in 2000, Luis Figo scored 38 in 163 appearances for Real Madrid over his five-year career with the club.
+Signing from archrival Barcelona in 2000, Luis Figo scored 38 goals in 163 appearances for Real Madrid over his five-year career with the club.
 Playing alongside Zidane and Ronaldo, he received the Ballon d’Or in 2000, winning a Champions League and two La Ligas.

 via Twitter